bksubhuti/Tipitaka-Pali-Projector/README.md

 Setup of browser or webserver:

 You will need Firefox web browser.
-This will in turn need the file.uri.strict set to false.
+This will in turn need the <b>security.fileuri.strict_origin_policy</b> set to <b>false</b>.
 You can do so by typing about:config in the address bar and then searching for this property and set it to false.

 A few other methods.
 Chrome has an extension called web server which should work